IoTSharp/Home/README.md

 ## Current progress of the project

 The Web UI interface has not yet been developed, so after deployment, only the API and Swagger interface, there is no other content.
-If you are interested in developing a Web version of the UI, you can join the  <https://github.com/IoTSharp/IoTSharp.ClientApp>
+If you are interested in developing a Web version of the UI, you can join the  <https://github.com/IoTSharp/IoTSharp/tree/master/ClientApp>

-If you like the desktop version of the interface, you can join the  <https://github.com/IoTSharp/Cicada>

 ## Features